-If, however, when these same people check through your materials and your website and they do not find there a corroboration of what they have been told, this sews the seeds of doubt: Is what I have been told really the case?
+If, however, when these same people check through your materials and your website, they do NOT find corroboration of what they have been told, this sews the seeds of doubt: “Is what I have been told really the case?”
 The sales process could and probably often does end right here.
-It could also move on, but it now has to deal with additional questions plied to your contact(s), which, if he has not been primed sufficiently on your brand or the details of your product or service, he or she may not be able to answer well.
+It could also move forward, but it now has to deal with additional questions plied to your contact, which, if he has not been primed sufficiently on your brand or the details of your products and services, he may fail to answer sufficiently.

 All of this takes place outside of your direct awareness or control.
 These are the invisible consequences of not having a well-articulated or implemented brand.
-In the B2B environment, where each and every deal represents significant amount of money and where contracts can go on for years, these consequences can be very costly indeed.
+In the B2B environment, where each and every deal represents a significant amount of money, and where contracts can go on for years, these consequences can be very costly indeed.

 Brand truly.
 Implement well.
 It will pay dividends many times greater than the cost.